© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Field system including over 300 clearance cairns and two hut circles at Iron Howe is a scheduled monument protected by Historic England under reference 1008861.
 View the official record →

-Iron Howe field system is a Bronze Age and Iron Age monument located in Yorkshire, consisting of an extensive agricultural landscape marked by over 300 clearance cairns and two hut circles.
+Iron Howe field system is a Bronze Age and Iron Age agricultural landscape located in Yorkshire, England, comprising over three hundred clearance cairns and two hut circles.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008861.

 Field system including over 300 clearance cairns and two hut circles at Iron Howe is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008861.